Top 10 Disney Dining Plan Table Service Credit Values

 2. Minnie’s Seasonal Dine at Hollywood & Vine (Fantasmic Dinner Package) – This is one I’m hesitant to include because the Fantasmic dining package isn’t something some people want (without the package, this wouldn’t be on the top half of the list), but it does provide value–and we highly recommend the reimagined Fantasmic.

-In addition to that, we also think that Minnie’s Seasonal Dine at Hollywood & Vine is actually quite underrated.
+Then there’s the big one: Minnie’s Seasonal Dine at Hollywood & Vine is actually quite underrated.
 Despite being a “basic” buffet with underwhelming theming, the food is quite good and the character interactions are top-tier.
 We are huge fans of the seasonal buffets here, particularly Minnie’s Holiday Dine and Minnie’s Halloween Dine.
 You also can’t go wrong with Minnie’s Springtime Dine.

 1. Teppan Edo – This is the teppanyaki-style steakhouse in the Japan pavilion of World Showcase at EPCOT.
 Teppan Edo is located on the second floor of the the Mitsukoshi Department Store adjacent to Shiki-Sai: Sushi Izakaya (formerly Tokyo Dining).